Phildo/expandpass/README.md

 ]
 ```

-will ensure "banana" is printed unmodified once before going into the modifications.
+will ensure `banana` is printed unmodified once before going into the modifications.

 NOTE: The - is a guaranteed single-modification (doesn't need further delineation).
-So you could identically specify "banana"[-d1]
+So you could identically specify `"banana"[-d1]`

-#FURTHER INFO
+# FURTHER INFO

 See `todo.txt` for things that need doing.
-One (embarassing) important thing is, right now, you can't specify " as part of a password.
+One (embarassing) important thing is, right now, you can't specify `"` as part of a password.
 So I need to build in escaping them (likely with just a \).